Flaunting Maturity: The How and Why of APIs

 ■ 81 percent have adopted tools and processes to prioritize and track API investments

-Related to all-important API security matters, advanced adopters have also clearly focused significant time and resources, with 70 percent of those organizations have deployed capabilities to prevent man-in-the-middle attacks that intercept legitimate transactions, among other efforts.
+Related to all-important API security matters(link is external), advanced adopters have also clearly focused significant time and resources, with 70 percent of those organizations have deployed capabilities to prevent man-in-the-middle attacks that intercept legitimate transactions, among other efforts.

 For those seeking greater detail on how to most effectively build-out their API management programs as a whole, Freeform has also provided an extensive checklist that earmarks many of the core processes and capabilities that it contends are critical building blocks for success.